abhinavnambiar22/Projects/Fin-Mod-Net-main/README.md

-# FinModNet: A News-Aware Modulated LSTM Framework for Stock Forecasting
+# FinModNet: A News-Aware Modulated LSTM Framework for Stock Forecasting.

 This project implements **FinModNet**, a novel framework designed to improve stock price prediction by integrating both historical financial data and qualitative news sentiment.